Photos by Lindsey Lowe Photography

 I waited until the next morning so I could take advantage of the higher hormone levels in first morning urine, and on Sunday, April 15th, I took a pregnancy test.
 I was sure it would be negative.
 I remember giving the test the side eye when the requisite two minutes still hadn’t passed, and spotting a second line.
 I was shocked!
 Although false negatives are common in early pregnancy, false positives are not: that second line means you’re pregnant.
 Somehow, we had managed to catch that one good egg.
 For those of you paying close attention to cycle dates, this means I ovulated very early, right after my period.
 My period began March 27 and since I kept track of of all baby-making attempts, I know we conceived on March 31st (cycle day 5) or April 3rd (cycle day 8).

 Would we have been able to conceive even if I hadn’t gotten the infertility diagnosis that led me to clean up my lifestyle?
 It’s hard to know, but I like to think all the changes I made really helped!

 It’s been 20 weeks and a few days of growing this baby girl so far, and I am so excited and happy.
-Since this post ended up being so long, I’ll plan to share a separate post with a recap of my first trimester.
+Since this post ended up being so long, I’ll plan to share a separate post with a recap of my first trimester (it’s up now, right here!).
 Are you interested in pregnancy posts, or will you just be waiting for the next piece of edible content?
 Have you had any infertility struggles or difficulty getting pregnant?
 I’d love to hear from you in the comments!